Kikres/FlowchartMaker/README.md

 # FlowchartMaker

 A simple desktop application for creating and managing flowcharts with common flowchart elements such as processes, decisions, terminators, and input/output symbols.
 You can connect these elements with arrows and save or load your flowcharts as JSON files.
-Is missing common functionality but as a example project in python it fills it's purpose as a demo.
+While it lacks some common functionality, this project effectively serves its purpose as a Python demo and showcases the essential concepts.

 ## Features